Harchytekt/Android-Project/README.md

 ## The project 👨🏻‍💻

 It involves the supervision and remote control of two industrial processes:
-- Packaging of tablets, controlled by the PLC S7-1516 2DPPN.
+- Packaging of tablets, controlled by the PLC S7-1516 2DPPN automaton.
-- Liquid level control, controlled by PLC S7-1214C.
+- Liquid level control, controlled by the PLC S7-1214C automaton.

 ## The design 👨🏻‍🎨